 7 – Fill the Cupcakes Before Baking

-When the cupcakes bake, they will solidify around the filling making a perfect, filled cupcake!
+When the cupcakes bake, they will solidify around the filling making a perfectly filled cupcake.
 Sounds pretty easy, right?

 Finish the Cupcakes

-Once your cupcakes are filled, you can place the cake centers you saved back in the center of the cake, sealing the filling inside so that it is completely surrounded by cake.
-Ice the cupcakes as desired then serve!
+Once your cupcakes are filled, you can return the cake centers you saved back in place, sealing the filling inside so that it is completely covered.
+All that’s left is to ice the cupcakes as desired and serve!

-Just be sure to add enough frosting to the top of the cupcake to seal the filling in and hide it well- the filing will be a nice surprise when someone takes a bite!
+Just be sure to add enough frosting to seal the filling in and hide it well.
+The filing will be a nice surprise when someone takes a bite!

-You may want to consider adding a garnish to your cupcakes that mirrors the filling.
+Remember to garnish your cupcakes with frosting that mirrors the filling.
 For example, if you used raspberry jam, put a dollop of jam on top of the cupcake frosting.

 If your cupcake is filled with chocolate ganache, add a few chocolate sprinkles to the cupcake.
 Lemon curd inside your cupcakes?
 Use a candied lemon zest as a garnish.